 Understanding Cymbalta (Duloxetine)

 Cymbalta is the brand name for Duloxetine, a prescription Antidepressant that belongs to a class of medication called Serotonin-Norepinephrine Reuptake Inhibitors (SNRIs).
 Cymbalta is used to treat a variety of different problems, most notably generalized anxiety disorder and depression.
 It is also prescribed to help relieve nerve pain associated with diabetes and ongoing pain due to medical conditions such as arthritis and fibromyalgia; use that contradicts prescribed instructions may constitute Cymbalta abuse.
 Cymbalta works by helping restore the natural balance of mood and pain-related chemical neurotransmitters in the brain.
-In 2014, Cymbalta was the seventh most prescribed drug in the United States.
+In 2020, Cymbalta was the 27th most commonly prescribed medication in the United States.